denyzhirkov/public/help/access/databases.md

 ### DB visual query

 Use the standard data aggregation tool to visually query datasets that reside in a database.
 Note that the actual data aggregation is performed on a server.
 This feature is supported for all relational data connectors.

-Uses custom aggregation functions of data provider per each database which are exposed and used in our interface https://youtu.be/dKrCk38A1m8?t=1866
+Uses custom aggregation functions of data provider per each database which are exposed and used in our interface.

 GIF

 ### Query Builder

 Use **Query Builder** to build a query for multiple tables using visual interface

 GIF